The growth of CNH Industrial NV (CNHI) Stock is expected to continue

-Truist raised the price target for the CNH Industrial NV (NYSE:CNHI) stock to “a Buy”.
-The rating was released on March 14, 2024, according to finviz.
-The research report from Goldman has upgraded the stock from Neutral to Buy, with a price target set at $19.
-In their research brief published December 15, 2023, Wells Fargo analysts initiated the CNH Industrial NV stock to Equal Weight with a price target of $13.
+BofA Securities raised the price target for the CNH Industrial NV (NYSE:CNHI) stock from “a Buy” to “a Neutral”.
+The rating was released on April 22, 2024, according to finviz.
+The research report from DA Davidson has initiated the stock to Neutral, with a price target set at $13.
+The stock was upgraded by Goldman, who disclosed in a research note on January 17, 2024, from Neutral to Buy and set the price objective to $19.

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated -5.58% within the last five trades and 0.00% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 4.13% in the last 6 months and 8.23% was added to its value over the previous 3 months.
-CNHI stock is trading at a margin of -3.31%, -0.07% and -0.40% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated -7.77% within the last five trades and -8.95% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 2.89% in the last 6 months and -3.63% was subtracted to its value over the previous 3 months.
+CNHI stock is trading at a margin of -9.74%, -7.67% and -7.71% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode